 Should I be screened for lung cancer?

-Exciting news and breakthrough!
-In March of 2021, the USPSTF changed its guidelines and now recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50 to 80 years who have a 20-pack-year smoking history and currently smoke or have quit within the past 15 years.
+The USPSTF changed its guidelines in 2022 and now recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50 to 80 years who have a 20-pack-year smoking history and currently smoke or have quit within the past 15 years.
+Our collective early detection work around the country is paying off!

 Lung cancer is the leading cause of cancer death in the United States.
 Lung cancer is frequently diagnosed after it has spread.
 74% of lung cancer diagnoses in the U.S. happen in stage 3 or 4.